 Food is an intensely important part of your time in New Orleans, and you must dine well, several times daily.
 For your iconic French Quarter dinner, hit Brennan's, whichis named for the famed first family of New Orleans restaurants and lives up to the mantle.

 Hour 9: Let the Good Times Roll

 Nightlife is essential to your day.
 Do not miss Preservation Hall—it’s affordable, and it’s the real, traditional jazz McCoy.
 Late-night munchies?
 Head for Felix’s Restaurant & Oyster Bar for a dozen raw.
 Still going?
-Slink into swanky Irvin Mayfield’s Jazz Playhouse, where the city’s finest jazzmen and -women play and burlesque performers take the late night stage.
+Slink into the swanky Jazz Playhouse, where the city’s finest jazzmen and -women play and burlesque performers take the late-night stage.
 When you finally must, collapse in your bed.
 If you’re exhausted, full, smiling, and anticipating tomorrow, your day has been a success.

 BEYOND THE QUARTER IN 1 DAY

 You’ve had your day of exploring the Quarter.
 Now get out of the Quarter, get out of the Quarter, get out of the Quarter!
-Got it?
 Today you must explore New Orleans beyond the French Quarter, and we send you to the other side of the city for a completely different perspective.
 It’s another full day, packed with great stuff to see and do.
 And eat.
 Start: St. Charles Streetcar line, Canal Street stop.

 Hour 1: St. Charles Avenue StreetcarHop on the oldest continuously operating wooden streetcar in the country.
 Expect breezes through open windows, not air-conditioning, so doing this in the cool of the morning is a good idea.
 Admire the gorgeous homes and sprawling oaks along the way, and remember which side of the car you rode on so that you can sit on the other side for the ride back.
 (Tip: Get a JazzyPass, good for a full day of streetcar and bus transportation).